pymupdf/PyMuPDF/README.md

 # Introduction

-This is **version 1.18.8 of PyMuPDF**, a Python binding with support for [MuPDF 1.18.*](http://mupdf.com/) - "a lightweight PDF, XPS, and E-book viewer".
+PyMuPDF (current version 1.18.8) is a Python binding with support for [MuPDF](https://mupdf.com/) (current version 1.18.*), a lightweight PDF, XPS, and E-book viewer, renderer, and toolkit, which is maintained and developed by Artifex Software, Inc.

 MuPDF can access files in PDF, XPS, OpenXPS, CBZ, EPUB and FB2 (e-books) formats, and it is known for its top performance and high rendering quality.

-With PyMuPDF you can access files with extensions like ".pdf", ".xps", ".oxps", ".cbz", ".fb2" or ".epub".
+With PyMuPDF you can access files with extensions like “.pdf”, “.xps”, “.oxps”, “.cbz”, “.fb2” or “.epub”.
 In addition, about 10 popular image formats can also be opened and handled like documents.

+> In partnership with [Artifex](https://artifex.com/), PyMuPDF is now also available for commercial licensing.
+This agreement has no impact on use cases, that are compliant with the open-source license AGPL.
+Please see the “License and Copyright” section below for additional information.

 # Usage and Documentation